GauravWalia19/Algorithms-and-Data-Structures/docs/complexity.md

 #### :rocket: RECURSIVE

 For space complexity of recursive solution we will find how much stack is used.
+For example four statements are gone in stack due to recursion so the space complexity can be finded out by checking the steps of stack i.e 4 in this case.

 ## :octocat: RELATION OF ORDER AND TYPE OF COMPLEXITY